Have you ever noticed how quick we are to project our own views on to everyone else? I am guilty of this.

-I recently read a book called The Cross in the Closet.
+I recently read a book called .
 It is about a bigoted, obnoxious, conservative Christian, young-adult man who decides to “go in the closet” and pretend to be gay for a year in an attempt to overcome his bigotry.
 He even leads his family to believe that he is gay and he immerses himself into the LGBT community.
 It is the author’s personal journey from religious bigot to….well, I don’t know what.
 He’s opposed to any labels.

 I had great hopes for this book.
 The premise fascinated me.
 The author’s attempt to walk in someone else’s shoes for a year, regardless of personal loss, was noble.